 The Role of Promotional Merchandise

-Adding promotional merchandise to your direct mail campaign can further improve engagement rates and brand affinity.
+Adding promotional merchandise to your direct mail campaign can further improve engagement rates and reinforce brand identify and perception, especially when items are useful, high quality, and aligned with your values.

-Studies by the Post Office suggest that recipients of direct mail with a physical gift, like branded merchandise, are significantly more likely to recall the brand, engage with the offer, and make a purchase.
+Studies by Marketreach suggest that recipients of direct mail with a physical gift, like branded merchandise, are significantly more likely to recall the brand, engage with the offer, and make a purchase.
 Promotional gifts can:

 • Enhances Brand Recall: A tangible item, such as a branded pen, mug, or notebook, acts as a constant reminder of your brand.
 When customers use these items regularly, it reinforces your brand presence in their daily lives.
 BPMA research reveals that 89% of consumers can remember the brand on a promotional item that has given to them in the past 24 months.